-The publication of this notice opens a period for public comment on the Consent Decree.
-Comments should be addressed to the Assistant Attorney General, Environment and Natural Resources Division, and should refer to United States and the State of Texas v.
-Koch Pipeline Company, L.P., D.J.
+The publication of this notice opens a period for public comment on the proposed Consent Decree.
+Comments should be addressed to the Acting Assistant Attorney General, Environment and Natural Resources Division, and should refer to United States of America and Louisiana v.
+Shell Offshore Inc., D.J.
 Ref.
-No. 90-5-1-1-10848.
+No. 90-5-1-1-11920.
 All comments must be submitted no later than thirty (30) days after the publication date of this notice.
-Comments may be submitted either by email or by first class mail:
+Comments may be submitted by either email or by mail:

 |To submit comments:||Send them to:|

-During the public comment period, the Consent Decree may be examined Start Printed Page 49269and downloaded at this Justice Department Web site: http://www.justice.gov/enrd/consent-decrees.
-We will provide a paper copy of the Consent Decree upon written request and payment of reproduction costs.
+During the public comment period, the proposed Consent Decree may be examined and downloaded at this Justice Department website: https://www.justice.gov/enrd/consent-decrees.
+We will provide a paper copy of the proposed Consent Decree upon written request and payment of reproduction costs.
 Please mail your request and payment to: Consent Decree Library, U.S. DOJ—ENRD, P.O.
 Box 7611, Washington, DC 20044-7611.

 Assistant Section Chief, Environmental Enforcement Section, Environment and Natural Resources Division.